Discovering Your Baby Project

 What is the Discovering Your Baby Project?

-The Austen Riggs Center, in collaboration with multiple community organizations, has initiated the Discovering Your Baby Project with the primary aim of supporting new families in South Berkshire County.
+The Austen Riggs Center, in collaboration with multiple community organizations, launched the Discovering Your Baby Project (DYBP) in 2016 with the primary aim of supporting infants and parents in Berkshire County.
 The transition to parenthood is a critical time in the development of a family.
-By protecting time for listening to parents together with their newborns we hope to support new relationships and help parents connect with their own natural expertise.
+By protecting time for listening to caregivers together with their newborns we hope to support new relationships and help parents connect with their own natural expertise.
 The Discovering Your Baby Project has four components, utilizing the Newborn Behavioral Observations system (NBO) as its foundation.

-- Continued efforts to bring the community together around the importance of infant mental health.
+- Ongoing efforts to bring the community together around the importance of infant mental health

 What is the Newborn Behavioral Observations System (NBO)?

-Recognizing the baby as a unique individual with great competencies is the aim of the NBO.
-It consists of 18 neurobehavioral observations that demonstrate the baby’s behavior as a form of communication, supporting parents’ efforts to listen to and make sense of that communication.
+The NBO demonstrates the baby’s behavior as a form of communication, supporting parents’ efforts to make sense of that communication.
 Parents who have experienced the NBO often remember it vividly years later.
-Mothers, fathers, and siblings can participate.
-The NBO is not a test and there is no score, rather, it is an opportunity to make room for this new person in relationship with caregivers and within the family.
+All caregivers and siblings can participate.
+The NBO creates time and space to make room for this new person within the family.

-How is South Berkshire County learning about the NBO?
+How is Berkshire County learning about the NBO?

-We have collaborated with Chapter One, the South County Coalition of Berkshire United Way, to provide NBO training for a wide range of practitioners who work with parents and infants.
-Participants in a recent training at Austen Riggs included staff members from Fairview Hospital’s Family Birthplace, Community Health Programs (CHP) Family Services, CHP GB Health Center, MACONY Pediatrics, Child Care of the Berkshires, Inc. (CCB) Healthy Families Program, Porchlight Visiting Nurse Association/Home Care, LifeWorks Studio, Berkshire Nursing Families, Pediatric Development Center, as well as a number of staff from the Austen Riggs Center.
-We are conducting a study of the impact of the training and plan to hold more trainings in the future.
+We have collaborated with Berkshire United Way to provide NBO training for a wide range of practitioners who work with parents and infants.
+Participants in our first training in April 2017 included staff members from Fairview Hospital’s Family Birthplace, Community Health Programs (CHP) Family Services, CHP GB Health Center, MACONY Pediatrics, Child Care of the Berkshires, Inc. (CCB) Healthy Families Program, Porchlight Visiting Nurse Association/Home Care, LifeWorks Studio, Berkshire Nursing Families, Pediatric Development Center, as well as a number of staff from the Austen Riggs Center.
+Our second annual NBO training in 2018 included home visitors serving all of Berkshire County, daycare providers at the Gladys Allen Brigham Center, and a range of others.
+Our third training is scheduled for March 30-31, 2019.
+We are conducting an ongoing study of the impact of the training on practitioners.

 How are the Austen Riggs Center and Fairview Hospital working together?